Frankie Muniz opens up about mini-strokes and memory loss: 'I don't see it as a negative'

 The next one came when he tripped and fell on his head during basketball.
 Two more occurred during pee-wee football around 7th grade, and he's not sure when the rest followed — though he does recall getting a few while racing cars in his early 20s after starring on Malcolm in the Middle.

-All told, Muniz has suffered from nine concussions — a revelation he made during Monday’s episode of Dancing With the Stars.
-But his shocking admission, which also included his matter-of-fact pronouncement that he doesn’t remember starring in the popular Fox sitcom, only graced the surface.
-In a candid interview with EW after Monday’s show, Muniz said he’s been in and out of ERs and doctors offices after suffering from “at least” 15 transient ischemic attacks (or TIAs), otherwise known as mini-strokes that involve a temporary clot or blockage in the brain.
+All told, Muniz has suffered from nine concussions — a revelation he made during Monday's episode of Dancing With the Stars.
+But his shocking admission, which also included his matter-of-fact pronouncement that he doesn't remember starring in the popular Fox sitcom, only grazed the surface.
+In a candid interview with EW after Monday's show, Muniz said he's been in and out of ERs and doctors offices after suffering from "at least" 15 transient ischemic attacks (or TIAs), otherwise known as mini-strokes that involve a temporary clot or blockage in the brain.

 His first one hit in 2012 when he was riding his motorcycle.
-He lost his peripheral vision but miraculously made it home alive, though he barely recognized his then ex-wife and mom.
-He couldn’t understand what they were trying to say.
+He lost his peripheral vision but miraculously made it home alive, though he barely recognized his then-girlfriend and mom.
+He couldn't understand what they were trying to say.

 He went to an ER, but answers were scarce.
 And they would remain that way.